Qualitative software engineering research -- reflections and guidelines: Literature review

-In total, the search identified 69 publications.
-First, we applied to selection criteria to the titles and abstract and thus excluded papers that did not relate to software engineering related activities or software engineers.
-This reduced the number of potential publications down to 23.
+As for the \textit{research selection process}, the search identified 456 publications.
+We applied the selection criteria to the titles and abstracts and thus excluded papers that did not relate to software engineering related activities or software engineers.
+This reduced the number of potential publications down to 113.
+Then, we read the method section of the articles, which reduced the number of primary publications down to 61.